davesproson/vocal/README.md

 ### Registering a vocal project

-Once fetched, a project can be registered globally so that *vocal* can automatically discover and use it when checking files:
+Fetching a project registers it automatically.
+To register a project (or pack) you already have on disk, point `register` at it:

-    $ vocal register <project_path> -c <conventions_string>
+    $ vocal register <path>

-The conventions string identifies which files the project applies to, e.g. `"MYSTD-[].[]"`.
+`register` auto-detects the kind of resource from its marker file — a `conventions.yaml` at the path is a project, a `manifest.json` is a pack — and registers it under the correct key.
+There is no conventions-string flag: a project's identity (its name and version, e.g. `MYSTD-1.0`) comes from its `conventions.yaml`.
+Pass `-f`/`--force` to overwrite an existing registration.

 ### Creating a new vocal project

-To create a new *vocal* project, simply type `vocal init -d <project_name>`.
-This will create a directory named `project_name` with the following structure:

-    ./models
-    ./models/dimension.py
-    ./models/group.py
-    ./models/dataset.py
-    ./models/__init__.py
-    ./models/variable.py
-    ./attributes
-    ./attributes/variable_attributes.py
-    ./attributes/global_attributes.py
-    ./attributes/group_attributes.py
-    ./attributes/__init__.py
-    ./definitions
-    ./defaults.py
+To create a new *vocal* project, type `vocal init -n <NAME>`, where `<NAME>` is the standard's name (e.g. `MYSTD`).
+By default the project is scaffolded in the current directory; pass `-d <directory>` to scaffold it elsewhere, and `--major` / `--minor` to set the standard's version (defaulting to `1` / `0`).
+This writes a `conventions.yaml` recording the standard's identity and module layout, plus an importable Python package named after the standard (lower-cased, or overridden with `-p`/`--project-directory`):

+    ./conventions.yaml
+    ./mystd/__init__.py
+    ./mystd/defaults.py
+    ./mystd/models/__init__.py
+    ./mystd/models/dimension.py
+    ./mystd/models/variable.py
+    ./mystd/models/group.py
+    ./mystd/models/dataset.py
+    ./mystd/attributes/__init__.py
+    ./mystd/attributes/global_attributes.py
+    ./mystd/attributes/group_attributes.py
+    ./mystd/attributes/variable_attributes.py

-The models directory contains the pydantic models which define the dataset, groups, dimensions and variables.
-The attributes directory contains the pydantic models for the attributes associated with the dataset (globals), groups and variables.
+The `models` directory contains the pydantic models which define the dataset, groups, dimensions and variables.
+The `attributes` directory contains the pydantic models for the attributes associated with the dataset (globals), groups and variables.

-The definitions directory is the standard location for the working copies of definitions of individual data products, though this location can be overridden at runtime.
+Product definitions are conventionally kept in a `definitions` directory alongside the project (see [Specifying data products](#specifying-data-products)), though this location can be overridden at runtime.

-For more information on building *vocal* projects, see the section on [vocal projects](#vocal-projects-details).

 ## Specifying data products